Complaints we receive about billing include claims that a consumer:

 Billing information (including itemisation for all types of billed charges if requested) must be available for a period of up to six years before the date a consumer asks for it.
 Information less than two years old must be available through one free medium, but a provider can charge for providing billing information in other formats, for example hard copy reprints of bills.
 A provider can charge for billing information over two years old.
 Charges for providing billing information must be limited to the cost of providing the information.

 A consumer must be able to contact their provider to enquire about a bill.
-This should cost no more than an untimed call unless otherwise agreed with the customer.
+This should cost no more than an untimed call unless otherwise agreed with the consumer.

 Different elements of bills, for example credits, discounts, pro-rata charges, or payments made, should be clear and distinct.
 When a credit or discount is applied to a bill it should be clear what it relates to.